 Zoom court calls are quicker and less laborious.
 Zoom depositions cut costs by lessening travel expenses.
-Zoom bench-trials even have their perks when it comes to efficiency.
-If technology has rendered these things more efficient, why would jury trials be any different?
+Zoom bench trials even have their perks when it comes to efficiency.
+If technology has rendered court calls, depositions, and bench trials more efficient, why would jury trials be any different?